 The Digital Americanists seek proposals (c.
 250 words) for a panel focusing on the archiving and digitization of “unique” collections of materials that are related to American literature or culture, broadly defined.
 These might be collections of non-traditional or non-canonical texts, genres, or forms; materials related to marginalized individuals or groups; or collections of materials that for either historical or technical reasons present unique challenges for those looking to digitize them.
 While we are open to the form that these talks might take, we welcome and encourage collaborative presentations and discussions of works in progress.
 We also encourage submissions from previous panelists if their archive has undergone significant updates or revisions.

-The Digital Americanists society and Recovery Hub for American Women Writers seeks brief proposal (c.
-250 words) for contributions to a roundtable on strategies for ethically creating, maintaining, and teaching (with) digital projects, especially community-based projects.
+The Digital Americanists society and Recovery Hub for American Women Writers seeks brief proposals (c.
+250 words) for contributions to a roundtable on strategies for ethically creating, maintaining, and teaching (with) digital projects, especially projects recovering the voices and perspectives of marginalized and/or historically resilient communities.
 This session looks to engage in and amplify dialogue about public research and citizen scholarship to share new ideas about what and how we co-create.
 We are especially interested in perspectives that engage with or radically extend institutional promises for diversity, equity, and inclusion.

 We are envisioning this roundtable as a series of short, 5–10-minute presentations/opening statements followed by discussion.
 We will facilitate and encourage collaboration and coordination amongst the participants.